 What is deferred revenue?

-Deferred revenue, also sometimes called “unearned” revenue, is any revenue that you collect from your customers before earning it—an up-front deposit on a big web design project, a booking fee for a stay at your bed and breakfast, or a retainer for legal services, for example.
+Deferred revenue, also sometimes called “unearned” revenue or deferred income, is any revenue that you collect from your customers before earning it—a prepayment on a big web design project, collecting a year of rent payments upfront, or a retainer for legal services, for example.

-When a legal practice charges a new client a $10,000 retainer fee, it doesn’t immediately record that fee as revenue in its books.
+Deferrals like deferred revenue are commonly used in accounting to accurately record income and expenses in the period they actually occurred.
+An example of deferred revenue is a retainer fee charged by law firms.
+When a legal practice charges a new client a $10,000 retainer fee, it isn’t immediately recorded as revenue in its books.
 It records it as deferred revenue first, and only records $10,000 in revenue after the entire retainer fee has been earned.

 How does deferred revenue work under cash and accrual accounting?

 If your business uses the cash basis of accounting, you don’t have to worry about deferred revenue.
-According to cash basis accounting, you “earn” revenue the moment a payment hits your bank account, end of story.
+According to cash basis accounting, you “earn” sales revenue the moment you get a cash payment, end of story.

 Knowing when to recognize revenue is one reason why we have Generally Accepted Accounting Principles (GAAP), which include detailed rules around revenue recognition that are tailored to each business type and industry.